hardcamls/reedsolomon/docs/galois_fields.md

 ## Practical extension fields

-All the extension fields we will consider using a base galois field with order
+All the extension fields we will consider will have the form $GF(2^n)$.
-$GF(2^n)$.
 This is very conventient bacause:

 1. The base field of order 2 can be represented with a single bit (0 or 1).
-2. Operations on the base field just become simple xor/and
+2. Operations on the base field just become simple xor/and.
-3. Polymonials over the field can be represented as simple integer types.
+3. Polymonials over the field can be represented as simple integer valeus.

-For example, $GF(2^8)$ (also writtem as $GF(256)$) has field elements which can be represented by a single 8 bit char type.
+For example, $GF(2^8)$ (also writtem as $GF(256)$ ) has field elements which can be represented by a single 8 bit char type.

 The galois module offers an optimised implementation of such fields.